-[Greek:- Sclerosis’ meaning ‘hardness’ and ‘derma’ meaning ‘skin’
+[Greek:- Sclerosis’ meaning ‘hardness’ and ‘derma’ meaning ‘skin’]

 'Scleroderma' refers to a chronic, auto immune disease, although in reality, the word indicates just a single symptom (dry skin) of the grave condition.

 Scleroderma can affect anyone, but it has been generally observed that women acquire it more than men.
 Children too can develop the disease.

 Scleroderma is classified both as a rheumatic and a connective tissue disease.
 It is a connective tissue disease because in some types the skin becomes hard and fibrous, while in other types, the disease is much more intense as it affects the connective tissues of the internal organs such as heart, lungs or the kidneys.
 In the latter, the disease is often fatal.